The Nemet Award

 Awarding arrangements: The award will consist of a certificate backed by £550 cash, an invitation to the NDT/CM Annual Conference Dinner and one night’s accommodation.
 In the case of a group award, the invitation to the Annual Conference Dinner will be made to one representative.

-Committee: Trade and Industry Committee.
+Committee: Trade and Industry Group.

 Winners